-Last Sunday morning Marty preached a sermon based on our based on our Step Up in September program that encouraged everyone to be more faithful to worship and to service, to the church.
-Something always necessary from time to time, word of exhortation from our pulpit minister, who happens to also be one of our elders.
+Last Sunday morning Marty preached a sermon based on our Step Up in September program, that encouraged everyone to be more faithful to worship and to service, to the church.
+Something always necessary from time to time, a word of exhortation from our pulpit minister, who happens to also be one of our elders.

 Now, what parents want of course, is to bring back their prodigal daughters and sons, to bring them home.
 The question is, how?
 Talk about a helpless feeling.
 How?
 Note in the Parable of the Prodigal Son in Luke 15, the father didn't seem to do anything until after his prodigal son came home.

 In this parable there are no instructions contained within regarding what a parent is to do while that child is gone.
 For those parents whose sons and daughters have refused to believe or rejected a faith they once embraced, the situation seems so hopeless and you yourself feel helpless in the face of their disbelief and their disobedience.

 Many times you're in a state of shock at first, then grief, and then sadness.
 However, once you accept the reality of the situation there are some things you can actually do to encourage your prodigal child to come home to faith in Christ and faithfulness to the church.
 Things that you can do to at least make the best of living your life while dealing with a son or daughter, or someone else in your family for that matter, who has gone away from the faith.
 What do you do then?